vossi1/nu6509/readme.md

 :x: **BEWARE: There are many XC9572XL FAKES out there**

-**Tested successful in cbm620 with:**

-Tests: Diagnostic-Cart, Burnin-Test, Michal's Testsuite, Superscript, Monitor D.Viner, Supermon
+**Tested successful in cbm620 with:** Diagnostic, Burnin-Test, Testsuite, Superscript, Monitor D.Viner, Supermon

 Runs with all software above perfectly: